yijinlee/yijinlee.github.io/_posts/2020-03-26-fastai2-singularity.markdown

         pandas scikit_learn azure-cognitiveservices-search-imagesearch sentencepiece
 ```

 With that, all the necessary installs and setup should be there.
 I then add the '[start script][start]' that will be executed when the Singularity container is started.
+In this case:
-In this case, start the Jupyter Notebook server, make it accessible to other computers/IP (firewalled to internal network only, in our case), have the server listen to a non-default port of 9999 (Jupyter default is 8888), give it a password hash for access (in this case, the hash corresponds to password _fastai_), and make it start in the shared filepath on the HPC host system where I cloned the [fastai2][fastai2] and [fastcore][fastcore]  repositories.
-This is also where I have other shared files needed (e.g. the [part1-v4][v4] course material):
+* Start the Jupyter Notebook server
+* Make it accessible to other computers/IP (firewalled to internal network only, in our case)
+* Have the server listen to a non-default port of 9999 (Jupyter default is 8888)
+* Give it a password hash for access (in this case, the hash corresponds to password _fastai_)
+* Make it start in the shared filepath on the HPC host system where I cloned the [fastai2][fastai2] and [fastcore][fastcore]  repositories.
+This is also where I have other shared files needed (e.g. the [part1-v4][v4] course material)

 ```
 %startscript
     jupyter notebook --ip=0.0.0.0 --port=9999 --no-browser \